kemocade/Kemocade.Vrc.Group.Maker/README.md

 -----
 # Introduction

-This is a template repository for quickly configuring your own GitHub Actions powered workflow to automatically make your desired VRChat Group(s).
+This is a template repository for quickly configuring your own GitHub Actions powered workflow to automatically make your desired VRChat Group.

 # Prerequisites